SAP-archive/teched2020-DAT160/exercises/ex2/README.md

 }
 ```

-6. The rest of the reusable content we will create will all be within this context section.
+6. The next few sections of reusable content will all be within this context section.
 We will begin by creating some simple, reusable types.
 You can declare custom types to reuse later on, for example, for elements in entity definitions.
 Custom-defined types can be simple, that is derived from one of the predefined types, structure types or Associations.

 ```cds
     type BusinessKey : String(10);